kevL/yata/ReadMe.txt

 - Find next : F3

 - Goto             : Ctrl+g (focuses the Goto box)
-- Goto loadchanged : Ctrl+l (See note on Load below)
+- Goto loadchanged : Ctrl+n (see Appendix A: note on Load)

 - Copy cell   : Ctrl+c (copies a single cell if only 1 cell is selected)
 - Paste cell  : Ctrl+v (pastes a single cell if only 1 cell is selected)